stratum/fabric-tna/ptf/README.md

 Currently, we provide scripts to run these types of tests:

-* Stratum running on top of tofino-model and hardware
-* Line rate test on top of hardware with realistic traffic
+* **unary** tests that can run on top of:
+  * Stratum with tofino-model
+  * Stratum with a hardware Tofino switch
-* Dummy target used to generate Stratum TestVectors
+  * dummy target used to generate Stratum TestVectors
+* **line rate** tests that can run with Stratum and a hardware Tofino switch to generate realistic traffic

 ## The unary test plan

-In ``fabric-tna`` repository, we provide a collection of tests that test all features from the pipeline.
+In `fabric-tna` repository, we provide a collection of tests that test all features from the pipeline.

 Each test installs several table entries and use `scapy` packet library to craft and send